GitGudGus/Student-Management-System/README.md

 # Student-Management-System
 This repository contains a Student Management System developed as a final project for a Database Management course.
 The system demonstrates the integration of a normalized relational database with a graphical user interface, highlighting practical applications of database concepts and Python programming.

-# Student Management System

-A database management project implementing a simple Student Management System using **MySQL** and **Python (Tkinter)**.
-This system provides basic student account functionality through a graphical user interface (GUI) connected to a normalized relational database.

 ---

 ## Features